-Jersey companies er companies inoughts Share Buy- backs A company without redeemable shares may still purchase its own shares, however unlike a redemption the specific agreement of the selling shareholder will be required (approved in advance by an ordinary resolution of the company) in order for the company to purchase the shares in question.
+Share Buy- backs A company without redeemable shares may still purchase its own shares, however unlike a redemption the specific agreement of the selling shareholder will be required (approved in advance by an ordinary resolution of the company) in order for the company to purchase the shares in question.
 The shareholders will need to sanction the repurchase through a special resolution unless the company in question is a wholly- owned subsidiary of another company.
 A company can fund its repurchase through any source provided that the shares are fully paid up and the prescribed solvency statement (in the same essential form as is required for redemptions) is passed.
 As is outlined above, in relation to distributions, redemptions and share buy- backs under the Law, creditor protection does not rely upon any sort of distributable reserves and is instead reliant upon the directors giving the prescribed solvency statement.
 In the UK, companies are permitted to repurchase their own shares, provided that a purchase does not result in there being no member holding any issued shares of the company other than redeemable shares or treasury shares.
 Repayment must be made out of capital after applying for that purpose any available profits of the company and the proceeds of any fresh issue of shares made for the purposes of the redemption or purchase.
 In a similar vein to distributions and redemptions, and when contrasted with the position in the UK, the funding options provided by the Law are more plentiful for Jersey companies seeking to buy back their own shares.
 Capital Reductions Historically under the Law, a reduction of capital by a company would need to be court- sanctioned.
-However, now a capital reduction may be sanctioned by a special resolution with a supporting solvency statement and then registered with the Jersey Company Registry, together with a legal minute stating Under UK law, private companies may reduce their capital in the same manner as a Jersey company namely by way of a special resolution supported by a solvency statement.
-However, for public companies capital reductions will need to be court sanctioned.
-Under the Law, all Jersey companies public or private can reduce their capital without going through the cumbersome and expensive process of obtaining court confirmation.
+However, now a capital reduction may be sanctioned by a special resolution with a supporting solvency statement and then registered with the Jersey Company Registry, together with a legal minute stating the capital accounts of the company following the reduction. by way of a special resolution supported by a solvency statement.
+However, for public Under the Law, all Jersey companies public or private can reduce their capital without going through the cumbersome and expensive process of obtaining court confirmation.
 Taxation In Jersey, the standard rate of corporate tax is 0%.
 There are exceptions to this (for example, certain financial service companies will be taxed at 10%, utility companies will be taxed at 20%, and a sliding scale of 0 and 20% applies for retail companies).
 Jersey does not impose capital gains tax.
 Additionally, there is no stamp duty payable on share transfers (except in limited circumstances).
 2023-2024.
 In quantifiable terms, this makes Jersey a more tax efficient option.